Bird's Nest Custody - UK Research by Co-op Legal Services

 Shared care for the children, where the property is kept, means that the disruption is being taken on by the parents rather than the children and the parents can focus on looking after the children in a place they have always known.

-Tracey Moloney, Head of Family Law & Divorce at Co-op Legal Services and her team have seen an increase in bird's nest custody child care arrangements.
+The family law team at Co-op Legal Services have seen an increase in bird's nest custody child care arrangements.

 "Divorce and relationship breakdowns can be difficult times for families and this new arrangement for shared care focuses on the children's needs and requirements and puts the parents needs aside."